The Analytic Minimal Rank Sard Conjecture: Witness transverse sections

 \end{proposition}

+Note that a refinement of a stratification satisfying the conclusion of the above proposition also satisfies this conclusion.
+Therefore, if we want this stratification to satisfy additional properties, to be Whitney for instance, we replace it by its refinement.

-\begin{proof} We proceed by induction on $\dim S$; the cases of $\dim S=0$ or $r_S =\dim S$ are obvious.
-Therefore we may assume $r_S < \dim S$ and use Lemma \ref{lem:existenceoftheset1}.
-Let $Y_S$ be the set given by this lemma.
-We stratify $Y_S$ and apply the inductive assumption to every stratum.
-The obtained stratification satisfies the statement.
-If we want this stratification to satisfy additional properties, to be Whitney for instance, we repalce it by its refinement.
-Note that a refinement of any stratification satisfying the conclusion of the proposition also satisfies this conclusion.
+\begin{proof} Induction on $\dim W$.
+Let $\mathcal{S}$ be a \ssanalytic stratification of $W$ compatible with $\dist$.
+The cases of $\dim {W}=0$ or $r_S = \dim S$ for all strata $S$ are obvious.
+Therefore we may assume that there is a stratum $S$ such that $r_S < \dim S$ and then we apply Lemma \ref{lem:existenceoftheset1} to $S$.
+Let $Y_S$ be the set given by this lemma, which has dimension smaller than $\dim W$.
+We stratify $Y_S$ (it is not necessarily nonsingular) and apply the inductive assumption to every stratum.
+We repeat this procedure for all strata $S$ such that $r_{S}< \dim S$.
+The obtained stratification satisfies the statement for $S$.

+Indeed, let us prove the last property, namely the bound on the length of $\alpha$.
 Let $z\in S$.
 By Lemma \ref{lem:existenceoftheset1} we may connect $z$ and a point of $y\in Y_S$ by an arc in a leaf of $\fol$ of length $\le 4 \mbox{diam}^g (S)$.
 The point $y$ belongs to a stratum of smaller dimension and we may use to it the inductive assumption.
-So finally we may connect $z$ to a point of $X_S$ by an arc of $\le 4 ^{\dim S} \mbox{ diam}^g (S)$.
+So finally we may connect $z$ to a point of $X_{0}$ by an arc of $\le 4 ^{\dim S} \mbox{ diam}^g (S)$.
 Since every leaf of $\mathcal{F}$ is smooth, and this arc has at most $d$ non-smooth points, we can reparameterize it by an everywhere smooth arc without increasing its length.
 It shows that we may choose $C_d = 4^d$. \end{proof}

-\paragraph{Proof of Theorem \ref{thm:Witness}.}
+\subsubsection{Proof of Theorem \ref{thm:Witness}.}